jzhou54/msymtest/README.md

-# msymtest
-Modified Symmetry testing:
+# msymtest: Modified Symmetry testing:

 Provide functionality to test the symmetry property of a data, or paired data sets.